takhyun12/python-repeated-timer/README.md

 ## Usage for GUI(TKinter)

 If you want to use repeated timer with tkinter, see this [tutorials](https://github.com/takhyun12/python-repeated-timer/blob/main/usage.py)

+## Performance metrics:

+this repository is still under construction.

 ## TODO / Known Issues:
 * this repository is still under construction.